tapthaker/Octopress/source/_posts/2015-03-28-unit-testing-ioss-uiviewcontrollers.markdown

 * The view of the view controller needs to be loaded and wired properly before you simulate any interactions.
-* The interactions need to happen with the view elements, if on tapping the login button a selector onLoginClicked: is called then this does not mean that you directly call that method from you unit test.
+* The interactions need to happen with the view elements, if on tapping the login button a selector onLoginClicked: is called then this does not mean that you directly call that method from your unit test.
 You need to simulate that click instead.
 * For mocking & stubbing objects in objective-C I highly recommend the framework [OCMOCK](http://ocmock.org/ "Link to OCMock's official page").
   You can use [cocoapods](http://cocoapods.org/) to install OCMock.